-Period pain is a reality for roughly 90% of menstruators, yet the options for relieving these symptoms are incredibly limited.
-As we wrote in an earlier post discussing the best herbs for natural period pain relief, many menstruators turn to NSAIDs like Advil and Ibuprofen.
-But this solution has plenty of downsides.
+Period pain is a reality for roughly 90% of menstruating people, yet the options for relieving these symptoms are incredibly limited.
+As we wrote in an earlier post discussing the best herbs for natural period pain relief, many people with periods turn to NSAIDs like Advil and Ibuprofen, which frustratingly, have plenty of downsides.

-For example, the FDA warns that NSAIDs (an acronym for Nonsteroidial Anti-Inflammatory Drugs) can increase heart attack and stroke risk.
-Not to mention that studies show 18% of women are completely unresponsive to NSAIDs as period pain treatment.
+For example, the FDA warns that NSAIDs (an acronym for Non-Steroidal Anti-Inflammatory Drugs) can increase heart attack and stroke risk.
+Not to mention studies show 18% of women are completely unresponsive to NSAIDs as period pain treatment.

 But before we begin, let's examine why nutritional supplements have the potential to work in the first place.

 Supplements can have strong physiological effects on the body.
 The amounts of certain nutrients in your system can affect how your uterus functions, and how you experience period pain.

 Nutritional supplements are relevant to period cramps in two ways.

 1. Low nutrient levels can make pain worse

 Lacking certain nutrients may exacerbate period pain.
 Depending on your tastes, values, schedule, and any dietary restrictions you may have, it can be difficult to meet your nutrient needs with food alone.